is this the real deal?

 Chorioamnionitis.
 Infection of the placental tissues.

 Post–term pregnancy.
-Induction may be performed when a
+Induction may be performed when a pregnancy has extended to 42 weeks or more.

 Danger to the fetus.
 Occurs when the fetus is no longer thriving in the uterus due to poor placental function, maternal disease or other conditions.